shashmitha46/-Energy-Demand-Forecasting-using-ARIMA/README.md

 - Use ARIMAX by incorporating exogenous variables (temperature, holidays, economic indicators).
 - Compare with machine learning or deep learning methods (e.g., Prophet, LSTM).
 - Automate periodic model retraining and update forecasts in real time.

+## Acknowledgments
+Satyajit Pattnaik - Special thanks for the comprehensive tutorial and guidance.
+This project was developed by following the tutorial: [Energy Demand Forecasting Tutorial](https://youtu.be/0KVsYgsaY5s?si=KHcwvUd5r3faYaBH)
+Time series forecasting methodology from statistical literature ARIMA implementation using statsmodels library
+Energy consumption datasets from public sources